iMetOsaka/UNAGI_Bacteria/README.md

 # General
-This is for bacterial transcriptomes
+This is for bacterial transcriptomes.